radareorg/radare2-book/visual_mode/intro.md

 # Visual Mode

 The visual mode is a more user-friendly interface alternative to radare2's command-line prompt.
-It uses HJKL or arrow keys to move around data and code, has a cursor mode for selecting bytes, and offers numerous key bindings to simplify debugger use.
+It allows easy navigation, has a cursor mode for selecting bytes, and offers numerous key bindings to simplify debugger use.
 To enter visual mode, use `V` command.
 To exit from it back to command line, press `q`.

+## Navigation

+Navigation can be done using HJKL or arrow keys and PgUp/PgDown keys.
+It also understands usual Home/End keys.
+Like in Vim the movements can be repeated by preceding the navigation key with the number, for example `5j` will move down for 5 lines, or `2l` will move 2 characters right.

 ![Visual Mode](visualmode.png)

-## print modes aka Panels
+## print modes aka panels

 The Visual mode uses "print modes" which are basically different panel that you can rotate.
 By default those are: